 Master of Science in Biomedical Sciences

-The Department of Biomedical Sciences 1-year, non-thesis Master of Science program prepares students for careers in academia, research, or biotech (pharmaceutical and healthcare) industries.
-Graduates of the program have gone on to attend professional schools or continue their graduate studies in Ph.D. programs.
+The Department of Biomedical Sciences 1-year, non-thesis Master of Science program prepares students for professional schools (veterinary, medical, dental, etc.), careers in academia, research, or biotech (pharmaceutical and healthcare) industries.
 The core curriculum includes 30 credit hours of graduate-level coursework focusing on the study of both human and animal sciences.
 This program is designed to expand upon undergraduate coursework in the science fields.
 The entire curriculum is designed to be completed in just 9 months, beginning in the fall semester and ending with a final oral examination of the creative component in the spring semester.

 Your Pathway to Opportunities

 Build a more competitive resume for entrance into professional school